ethmarks/ethmarks.github.io/blog_src/industry.md

 date: 2024-04-29
 tags: [figments]
 slug: industry
+description: A poem and reflection on the sights and sounds of industrial progress and machinery.
 ---

 ![A complex and massive industrial chamber robotic arms, an assembly line, and welding sparks, all doused in cold blue light; generated with Imagen 3](images/industry.webp)